-The following sets forth certain information, as of June 22, 2020, about each of the board's nominees for election at the annual meeting and each director of our company whose term will continue after our annual meeting.
+The following sets forth certain information, as of June 21, 2021, about each of the board's nominees for election at the annual meeting and each director of our company whose term will continue after our annual meeting.

-Nominees For Election at the Annual Meeting

-Class II Directors (2018-2021) - Terms Expiring 2021
+Nominees For Election at the Annual Meeting Class II Directors (2021-2024) - Terms Expiring 2024

-Ellen B. Richstone, 68, has served as a director since May 2017.
+Ellen B. Richstone, 69, has served as a director since May 2017.
 Ms. Richstone was the Chief Financial Officer of several public and private companies between 1989 and 2012, including Rohr Aerospace, a Fortune 500 company.
 From 2002 to 2004, Ms. Richstone was the President and Chief Executive Officer of the Entrepreneurial Resources Group.
 From 2003 until its sale in 2007, Ms. Richstone served as the financial expert on the board of directors of American Power Conversion.
 Ms. Richstone currently serves on the boards of two other public companies: eMagin Corporation and Superior Industries International.
-She currently chairs the audit committees of eMagin Corporation and Superior Industries in addition to Orion.
+She currently chairs the audit committees of eMagin Corporation and Superior Industries in addition to our company.
 Ms. Richstone has prior experience on both public and private boards and is currently on the board of the National Association of Corporate Directors in New England.
 Ms. Richstone's past public board service includes American Power Conversion (sold), Everyware Global (taken private) and Parnell Pharmaceuticals Holdings Ltd. (taken private).
-In April 2013, Ms. Richstone was given the first annual Distinguished Director Award from the Corporate Directors Group (renamed ACCD).
+In April 2013, Ms. Richstone was awarded the first annual Distinguished Director Award from the Corporate Directors Group (renamed ACCD).
 Ms. Richstone graduated from Scripps College in Claremont California and holds graduate degrees from the Fletcher School of Law and Diplomacy at Tufts University.
 Ms. Richstone also completed the Advanced Professional Certificate in Finance at New York University's Graduate School of Business Administration and attended the Executive Development program at Cornell University's business school.
 Ms. Richstone holds an Executive Master's Certification in Director Governance from the American College of Corporate Directors.
 In January 2018 Ms. Richstone was named a National Association of Corporate Directors Fellow, the highest governance level awarded.
+In September 2020, Ms. Richstone was named to the Directorship 100 by the National Association of Corporate Directors (NACD) for her leadership in board governance.
 We believe that Ms. Richstone's financial expertise and her experience as a seasoned executive and board member qualify her for service as a director of our company.